mui/material-ui/docs/data/material/components/steppers/steppers.md

 - Stepper: the container for the steps.
 Renders as a `<ol>` by default.
 - Step: an individual step in the sequence.
 Renders as a `<li>` by default.
-- Step Label: a label of a step.
+- Step Label: a label for a Step.
 - Step Content: an optional content of a step.
 - Step Button: an optional button of a step.
 - Step Icon: an optional icon of a step.